Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 );
 ```

-That's it!
-Your tasks are now queued and will be processed when the queue will start, either automatically if `ShouldProcessQueueAutomatically` is `true` or manually by calling `TaskQueue.StartQueue()`.
+Your tasks are now queued and will be processed when the queue starts, either automatically if `ShouldProcessQueueAutomatically` is `true` or manually by calling `taskQueue.StartQueue()`.

 ---